 Desiree Hagen

 News DirectorDesiree Hagen is KOTZ's News Director.
 She's worked in Alaska public radio for over a decade, previously as a reporter in Homer and Bethel.
-She also enjoys spinning records.
+She is a Report for America corps member.
 Contact her via email at news@kotz.org or (907) 442-NEWS during KOTZ business hours.

 -